-District 54 provides services to both academically talented and profoundly gifted students.
+District 54 provides services to students who are both academically talented and profoundly gifted.
 Educational opportunities are expanded through differentiated instruction and learning experiences.
-Screening, eligibility and placement are determined through the Measures of Academic Progress (MAP) test as well as through standardized testing.
+Screening, eligibility and placement are determined through the Measures of Academic Progress (MAP) test as well as through cognitive abilities standardized testing.

 Elementary gifted services begin in grade three and continue through grade six.
 To qualify for elementary gifted services, students in grades two through five are first screened through the MAP test administered in September.
 Students must achieve a score of 95% or above on the reading and math portions of the test.
 Letters to parents who have children eligible for further testing are sent in November.
-For these eligible students, a cognitive skills test is administered in January.
+For these eligible students, an online cognitive skills test is administered in January.
 Students are tested on the verbal and nonverbal portions of the test.
-Parents are notified of the results by the end of April.
+Parents are notified of the results by the middle of March.
 For qualified students, gifted services begin the following school year.

 Students in kindergarten through second grade who are achieving high scores on the MAP test and performing at high levels academically in the classroom will have scheduled enrichment/acceleration opportunities throughout the week in literacy and math.
 High performing students in third grade through sixth grade may be flexed in and out of gifted instructional activities throughout the year depending on scheduling as well as the number of students identified for this additional acceleration.
 These opportunities may occur during the grade-level enrichment block, as a push-into the classroom during literacy or math, or in a small group.

 Junior High Services